nsoudee/joystickwake/README.rst

 saver, or your shell's command-not-found script might offer suggestions when joystickwake probes for a command that is not installed on your system.
-Both of these examples are harmless, and should appear only a few times, since joystickwake avoids failing commands after a few tries.
+Both of these examples are harmless, and should appear only a few times, since joystickwake avoids commands that keep failing after a few tries.

 If joystickwake keeps the screen awake even when all joysticks are idle, it is likely due to "stick drift", meaning that a joystick either is not centering